Back to all projects

 Key results

-To more accurately measure success, we revised our definition of “activation” to mean how long a cluster is running.
-We established a new benchmark and observed an 11% increase in activation.
+To more accurately measure success, we revised our definition of “activation."
+We established a new benchmark and observed an 11% increase.

 Our CSAT score steadily increased again and qualitative responses about the difficulities of setting up a cluster for the first time were reduced.